We are glad to announce that we just launched our new website!

 For example, Bangkok has a higher population density, greater wealth disparity, and less than half the GDP of Taipei ($100.6 B to $260 B).

 The same is evident in Taipei.
-The wealth disparity in both cities are a result of rapid urban development reeking with Western influences.
+The wealth disparity in both cities is a result of rapid urban development reeking with Western influences.

 Often one can encounter a lightly-clothed beggar selling sticks of Wrigley's Spearmint and a restaurant touting $30 USD seafood on the same street.